mathew-hall/MondoUtils/README.md

 2. Downloads transactions via the Mondo API
 3. Exports Mondo transaction records as OFX files

+Unlike other alternatives it runs on a local computer rather than on a phone or another website.

 # Dependencies

 These tools use `httpie`, Python 2.7, and `jq`.